 Keep these in mind as we cover how to build and manage your own kanban board.
 You will notice that the principles and practices are built into the way kanban boards operate.

 A kanban board is a visual tool to track work as it moves through your development process.
 There is no right or wrong way to set up your kanban board — you can personalize it to fit the way you work.
 Columns typically represent each step in your workflow, while cards represent the actual work items, such as epics, features, or user stories.
 Cards are pulled across the board from left to right as your work progresses through your process.
 More complex boards may include horizontal swimlanes to separate different workstreams or product types.

-Below is an example of a simple kanban board for engineering teams with swimlanes that indicate each team member's work.
+Below is an example of a simple kanban board in Aha!
+Develop — using swimlanes that indicate each team member's work.